The Fujifilm X-H2 Camera Review - Example Images & Footage

 The Fujifilm X-H2 goes on sale later this month for $2000 US, and at that price, it sits comfortably below many competitive flagship cameras while carrying as good or better features.
 That's not to say it's the obvious choice for people.
 If anything, it just means that consumers have more options and can find the best tool for their creative work.

 I've been using Fujifilm cameras for over five years.
-What I appreciate most about the brand is how they give users a wide array of features and unique color science in a relatively compact solution that repeatedly works, even in the most demanding situations.
-If you're that type of creator, where you're going to be capturing a lot of work and want to raise the ceiling for your creative tools, I think this Fujifilm X-H2 is a camera you should keep on your shortlist going into the holiday season.
+What I appreciate most about the brand is how it gives users a wide array of features and unique color science in a relatively compact solution that repeatedly works, even in the most demanding situations.
+If you're that type of creator who captures a lot of work and wants to raise the ceiling for your creative tools, I think this Fujifilm X-H2 is a camera you should keep on your shortlist going into the holiday season.